idaholab/virtual_test_bed/doc/content/msr/msfr/plant/SAM_model.md

 This block specifies the material properties, such as the thermophysical properties.
 These ones include the fuel salt, intermediate loop salt, and pressurized helium in the secondary loop.

-SAM supports both constants and user-defined functions for the thermophysical parameters in the EOSs.
+SAM supports both constants and user-defined functions for the thermophysical parameters in the EOS.
-The properties of common materials are implemented in the SAM repository, and can be readily used by simply refering to the material ids, such as the air, or molten salt FLiBe.
+The properties of common materials are implemented in the SAM repository, and can be readily used by simply referring to the material IDs, such as the air, or molten salt FLiBe.

-!listing msr/msfr_coupled/transient/msfr_system_1d.i  block=EOS language=cpp
+!listing msr/msfr/plant/transient/msfr_system_1d.i  block=EOS language=cpp

 ### Components